programacion-bucle-dowhile

 // rest of the code

-As we mentioned, the DO-WHILE and WHILE loops are close siblings.
-So we don’t expect major differences in syntax between them.
+As we said, the DO-WHILE and WHILE loops are close siblings.
+So we don’t expect major syntax differences between them.

 For example, in C, C++, C# and Java a DO-WHILE loop looks like this